You’re about to head to London - what should you buy? What are the best London souvenirs? Don't worry: I've got the answers!

 13. Chocolate from Dark Sugars

-Dark Sugars, with locations on Brick Lane and in Greenwich, is run by Ghanaian British chocolatier Nyanga and her business partner John the Chocolate Man.
+Without a doubt, my favourite chocolatier in London is Dark Sugars.
+They have locations on Brick Lane and in Greenwich, and is run by Ghanaian British chocolatier Nyanga and her business partner John the Chocolate Man.

 14. A Tea Set from Twinings Tea Shop

-Twinings Tea Shop has been located on Strand since 1706, and it just keeps getting better and better.
+One of my favourite stops on my City of London Tour is the Twinings Tea Shop.
+It's been located on Strand since 1706, and it just keeps getting better and better.

-The staff is friendly and always excited to give you a tasting tour through the world of tea history.
+I also like recommending a visit to Twinings because the staff are so friendly and are always excited to give me a tasting tour through the world of tea history.

 15. A Christmas Ornament from Selfridges